elaq/krakow-sightseeing/warsaw.md

 * cafes: Blikle at Nowy Świat Street is really good (known for their ["pączek"](http://www.blikle.pl/wp-content/uploads/2016/11/paczek2.jpg) with rose filling) and Wedel (you can find them in shopping malls, but the oldest cafe is at Szpitalna Street) - they are known for their hot chocholate

-* in terms of pubs - there are a lot of new pubs at the Vistula bank, they are very crowded during the weekend, so probably it's better to go there during the week, e.g. ["Cud Nad Wisłą"](http://cudnadwisla.com)
+* in terms of pubs - there are a lot of new nice pubs at the Vistula bank.
+They are very crowded during the weekend, so probably it's better to go there during the week, e.g. ["Cud Nad Wisłą"](http://cudnadwisla.com)

 * generally the old town and Krakowskie Przedmieście are full of restaurants and probably most of them are not bad :-) Polish food is really good, give it a try!